SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting.md

 ```

 :::note
-You can find more information on customizing the collector's telemetry in the [Configuration](https://opentelemetry.io/docs/collector/configuration/#telemetry) section of the OpenTelemetry Documentation.
+You can find more information on customizing the collector's telemetry in the OpenTelemetry Documentation [Configuration](https://opentelemetry.io/docs/collector/configuration/#telemetry) section.
 :::